emqx/cloud-docs/en_US/deployments/http_auth.md

 EMQX Cloud requests permission from a user-defined authentication service using information about the current client as a parameter in the device connection event, and processes the authentication request with the HTTP statusCode returned.

- - Failure: returns status code 4xx
+ - No permission: returns a non-200 status code
  - Successful: returns status code 200
  - Ignored: returns a 200 status code and the message body: ignore